 Previously, we’ve talked about classic design patterns in backend data security and about key management goals and techniques.
 In this article, we'll discuss how modern approaches differ and shed light on our solutions.
 Updated in 2019

 Glad to announce Themis 0.9.4!
 Minor changes for stable new version.

 ... not the security vendors, nor government or big corporations can solely fix the current state of things.
 It's everybody's duty and the earlier we understand it - the better.

 Second article in series, Key Management 101 will talk about basic key management concepts, goals and methods to achieve them.

 15 Aug 2016

-In upcoming series of articles, we'll ascend from classic database security techniques to modern technologies, including some of the cutting edge research and our own experiments in the field.
+In the upcoming series of articles, we'll ascend from classic database security techniques to the modern technologies, including some cutting edge research data and our own experiments.

 27 Jul 2016

 In this post, we talk about Zero-Knowledge Proofs, tie ZKP authentication to traditional security models and help you understand better how authentication, in general, should work.